 Tired of struggling with network connection issues?
-Boost your Wi-Fi network’s performance with these simple tips that we found from Craig Mathias, Principal at Network World.
+Work smoothly by improving WiFi network performance following these simple tips that we found from Craig Mathias, Principal at Network World.

 Gurus from Cisco, Aruba, Ekahau, Extreme, and Mist share ways to speed your Wi-Fi network

 With wireless now the preferred, default, and increasingly only access in the majority of in-building, campus, metro-scale hotspot and wide-area settings, achieving optimal performance is a key objective for IT departments.

 Since radio-frequency (RF) propagation always involves a high degree of variability, it’s often difficult to predict the precise behavior of a given installation.
 Variables include operating conditions, user and application traffic demands, and the capabilities and settings of individual vendor products.
 When mobility, Wi-Fi testing, and verification are also taken into consideration, performance evaluation can become very complex indeed.